Skip to content

 Answer: Maine.

-Why it works in the car: Most people guess Florida.
+The trap here: Florida is the popular wrong guess.
 Maine only touches New Hampshire by land, which makes it a clean map trap.

 46. Which desert covers parts of California, Nevada, Utah, and Arizona?
 (Hard)